openhive-network/HAfAH/README.md

 ### Versioning
 Postgres extensions are versioned - extension control file contains `default_version` configuration entry.
-The build system fills the entry with the repository git sha converted to decimal presentation (postgres accepts only digits in version string).
+The build system fills the entry with the repository git sha.
 Also corresponding sql script file is named with the same version, as is required by the postgres.
 # Known problems